Quasilocal Smarr relation for an asymptotically flat spacetime: Introduction

 where $T_{\textrm{eff}} = \frac{\tilde{\kappa}}{8 \pi}$ is an effective surface gravity, $A$ is the black hole area, $\Omega$ is an angular velocity, $L$ is an angular momentum, $\Phi$ is an electromagnetic potential, and $Q$ is a charge of the electromagnetic field.
 It is important to note that the mass is expressed in a bilinear form of other physical variables.
-The differential form of mass, $dM$, is also shown in the paper as
+The differential form of mass, $dM$, was also shown in the paper as

-Soon after J. Bardeen, B. Carter, and S. Hawking published the same results of (\ref{eq:ASSmarr}) and they interpreted that (\ref{eq:ASFlaw}) is analogous with a first law of thermodynamics by corresponding $4 T_{\textrm{eff}}= T = \frac{\tilde{\kappa}}{2 \pi}$ to a real temperature and $S=\frac{A}{4G}$ to entropy \cite{Bardeen:1973gs}.
-At that time, however, those authors pointed out that $T$ and $S$ should be distinct from real temperature and entropy.
-Later Jacob Beskenstein boldly insisted that $S$ is the real entropy of black holes \cite{Bekenstein:1972tm,Bekenstein:1973ur,Bekenstein:1974ax}, and Steven Hawking further corroborated this by finding that black holes radiate as thermal objects at a temperature of precisely $\frac{\tilde{\kappa}}{2 \pi}$ \cite{Hawking:1974sw,Hartle:1976tp}.
+Soon after J. Bardeen, B. Carter, and S. Hawking published the same results of (\ref{eq:ASSmarr}) and they interpreted that (\ref{eq:ASFlaw}) is analogous to the first law of thermodynamics by corresponding $4 T_{\textrm{eff}}= T = \frac{\tilde{\kappa}}{2 \pi}$ to real temperature and $S=\frac{A}{4G}$ to entropy \cite{Bardeen:1973gs}.
+At that time, those authors considered that $T$ and $S$ should be distinct from real temperature and entropy.
+Later Jacob Beskenstein argued that $S$ could be the real entropy of black holes \cite{Bekenstein:1972tm,Bekenstein:1973ur,Bekenstein:1974ax}, and Steven Hawking further corroborated this by finding that black holes radiate as thermal objects at the temperature of precisely $\frac{\tilde{\kappa}}{2 \pi}$ \cite{Hawking:1974sw,Hartle:1976tp}.